 What causes fluid retention?

-- heart conditions such as heart failure or cardiomyopathy
+- heart conditions, such as heart failure or cardiomyopathy

-- kidney failure, cirrhosis of the liver or an underactive thyroid.
+- kidney failure, cirrhosis of the liver or an underactive thyroid

-Certain medications cause fluid retention, such as:
+Some medicines can cause fluid retention, such as:

 - some antidepressants